FREQUENTLY ASKED QUESTIONS

 Perennial Health Acupuncture is located at 2066 NW Irving St, Portland OR 97209 — in the NW Nob Hill neighborhood, within Linnea Hall, a renovated historic landmark building.

 You'll receive a door code on the day of your appointment.
 Once inside, walk up the short flight of stairs and enter Three Treasures Natural Medicine.
-Make yourself comfortable in the waiting area — Dr. Emily will come to greet you at your appointment time.
+Make yourself comfortable in the waiting area — I’ll come to greet you at your appointment time.

 Street parking is available nearby.
 Please allow a few extra minutes to find a spot before your appointment starts.
 Please note the building is not currently ADA accessible.